The Man of Sin

 This is a nation of museums and patents, timeless holy sites and ground-breaking innovation.
 Only in Israel could you see the Dead Sea scrolls and the place where the technology on board the Mars Rover originated.

 But what I’ve looked forward to the most is the ability to speak directly to you, the Israeli people- especially so many young people – about the history that brought us here today, and the future that you will make in the years to come.

 Now I know that in Israel’s vibrant democracy, every word and gesture is carefully scrutinized.
 But just so you know, any drama between me and my friend Bibi over the years was just a plot to create material for Eretz Nehederet.

 I also know that I come to Israel on the eve of a sacred holiday-the celebration of Passover.
 And that is where I would like to begin today.

-Just a few days from now, Jews here in Israel and around the world sit with family and friends at the Seder table, and celebrate with songs, wine and symbolic foods.
+Just a few days from now, Jews here in Israel and around the world sit with family and friends at the Seder table and celebrate with songs, wine, and symbolic foods.

-After enjoying Seders with family and friends in Chicago and on campaign trail, I’m proud to have brought this tradition into the White House.
+After enjoying Seders with family and friends in Chicago and on the campaign trail, I’m proud to have brought this tradition into the White House.

 It is a story of centuries of slavery, and years of wandering in the desert; a story of perseverance amidst persecution, and faith in God and the Torah.